raufzer/golaunch-cli/README.md

   <img src="assets/GoLaunchLogo.png" alt="Golaunch Logo">
 </p>

 **GoLaunch** is a command-line tool that allows you to launch multiple programs with a single command.
-Whether you're a developer, designer, or power user, Golaunch simplifies your workflow by letting you define custom commands to open your favorite apps instantly.
+Whether you're a developer, designer, or power user, GoLaunch simplifies your workflow by letting you define custom commands to open your favorite apps instantly.

 ---